symfony/symfony-docs/cookbook/configuration/mongodb_session_storage.rst

 Symfony has a built-in solution for NoSQL database session storage called :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\MongoDbSessionHandler`.
-MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
+MongoDB is an open-source document database that provides high performance, high availability and automatic scaling.
 This article assumes that you have already `installed and configured a MongoDB server`_.
 To use it, you just need to change/add some parameters in the main configuration file: